MicrosoftDocs/azure-devops-docs/docs/report/sharepoint-dashboards/deprecation/discontinue-pre-tfs-2017-sharepoint-integration.md

 We are moving away from the tightly coupled integration solution, to a loosely coupled model using public APIs and extensibility frameworks.
 The existing integration simply could not be brought into the future.

-As we reposition to the future, our integration story will support both TFS and VSTS working with SharePoint Server and SharePoint Online.
+As we reposition to the future, our integration story will support both Azure DevOps Services and TFS working with SharePoint Server and SharePoint Online.

 ## What features are impacted?